FSIS to Hold Public Meeting on Definition of the Term "Natural"

 FSIS Continues to Solicit and Accept Comments on Risk-Based Inspection

-FSIS is soliciting comments on the topics that were discussed during the public meeting on risk-based inspection (RBI).
+FSIS is continuing to solicit comments on the topics that were discussed during the October public meeting on risk-based

-FSIS held the public meeting on October 10 and 11 to discuss risk-based inspection issues.
-The meeting provided an
+FSIS held the public meeting to gather input on risk-based inspection issues.
+The meeting provided the public with an

-FSIS is accepting comments until it posts a report in December prepared for the agency by the third party facilitator,
+FSIS is accepting comments until it posts a report later this month prepared for the agency by the third party

-Resolve, Inc. The agency will make another announcement at that time about the report's availability and an
+facilitator, Resolve, Inc. The agency will make another announcement at that time about the report's availability and

 Comments can be submitted by e-mail to